Restore analog meters!

 - Send your utility a certified letter telling them you do not consent to the installation of a smart meter.
 See sample refusal letter

 - Contact your utility and tell them you did not consent to having a smart meter and tell them to restore the analog meter.
 Be sure to include if you are having problems related to the smart meters, or if you need to protect yourself medically.
-A declaration (see sample), note from the doctor, or attorney could be helpful in this case.
+A declaration can be helpful, see example: http://emfsafetynetwork.org/wp-content/uploads/2012/05/DeclarationJaneDoe.pdf A note from the doctor, or attorney also can be helpful.

 - The federal government did not make Smart Meters mandatory: Energy Policy Act of 2005, Title Xll, Subtitle E, Section 1252, (a), (14), (C):“Each electric utility subject to subparagraph (A) shall provide each customer requesting a time-based rate with a time-based meter capable of enabling the utility and customer to offer and receive such rate, respectively.”